fjctp/m_queue/README.md

 Ran a round trip latency test in a single process (`just pubsub`) and with two processes (`just fwd & just pub`).

 - v1.7.0: mixed result.
-  - Single and two-process test worked out-of-the-box on [MacOS].
+  - Single host [MacOS]: Single and two-process test worked out-of-the-box.
 No additional configuration is needed (No `zenohd` router).
-  - Single process test worked out-of-the-box on [NixOS], but two-process test failed to discover the other due to multicast not enabled by default for `lo` device.
+  - Single host [NixOS]: Single process test worked out-of-the-box, but two-process test failed to discover the other due to multicast not enabled by default for `lo` device.
+  - Two hosts ([NixOS] -> [MacOS]): need `zenohd` router and start python script with `--connect tcp/{ZENOH_ROUTER_IP}:7447`.

 ```bash
 # Turn on mutlicast on loopback